-43 You accepted the tabernacle of Molech and the star of the god Rephan, and the images that you made to worship them:

-and I will carry you away beyond Baby-
+43 You accepted the tabernacle of Molech and the star of the god Rephan, and I will carry you away beyond Babylon.'

-44 Our fathers had the tabernacle of the

-testimony in the wilderness, just as God At this the council members covered their commanded when he spoke to Moses, that he should make it like the pattern that he had seen.
+44 Our fathers had the tabernacle of the testimony in the wilderness, just as God commanded when he spoke to Moses, that he should make it like the pattern that he had seen.
 45 Later, our fathers, under Joshua, received the tabernacle and brought it with them when they took possession of the land.
 God took the land from the nations and drove them out before the face of our fathers.
 The tabernacle remained in the land until the time of David, 46 who found favor in the sight of God, and he asked if he might find a dwelling place for the God of Jacob.
 But it was Solomon who built the house for God.
 48 However, the Most High does not live in houses made with hands, as the prophet says, or what is the place for my rest?

-49 'Heaven is my throne, and the earth is the footstool for my feet.
+49 'Heaven is my throne, and the earth 1 Saul was in agreement with his death. is the footstool for my feet.